kontent-ai/management-sdk-net/README.md

 ### Working with language variants

 The `ManagementClient` supports working with strongly-typed models.
-You can generate strongly-typed models from your content types using the Kentico Kontent [model generator utility](https://github.com/Kentico/kontent-generators-net) and then be able to retrieve the data in a strongly typed form.
+You can generate strongly-typed models from your content types using the Kontent [model generator utility](https://github.com/Kentico/kontent-generators-net) and then be able to retrieve the data in a strongly typed form.

 ```csharp
 // Retrieve strongly-typed content item